“Stick to your weird guns.”

 Dave has worked as an editor for over 25 years, including a decade at the University of Chicago Press.
 He has written fiction for most of his life, with a particular fondness for Ernest Hemingway, F. Scott Fitzgerald, J.D.
 Salinger, Michael Moorcock, Flannery O’Connor, Shirley Jackson, and C.M.
 Kornbluth.

-He’s published the hipster-hounding werewolf novel, SAAMAANTHAA, and its sequel THE HAPPENING, the Lovecraftian horror-thriller, CHOSEN, the cheeky-chic vampire novel, SUCKAGE, the creature-feature novellas, RELICT, SUMMERVILLE, and THE DAY OF THE NIGHTFISH.
+He’s published The Wolfshadow Trilogy, SAAMAANTHAA, THE HAPPENING, and NORM, the Lovecraftian horror-thriller, CHOSEN, the cheeky-chic vampire novel, SUCKAGE, and the creature-feature novellas, RELICT, SUMMERVILLE, and THE DAY OF THE NIGHTFISH.

 His short stories have appeared in Albedo 1, Ireland’s premier fantasy and science fiction magazine, and he won second place in their Aeon Award in 2008 for his short story, “Aegis.”
 He also received in 2009 Honorable Mention, “Best Horror of the Year,” edited by Ellen Datlow for both “Aegis” and “Rotgut.”